Caesars unit's bank lenders need more time to resolve dispute: lawyer

-CHICAGO Bank lenders of Caesars Entertainment Corp's (CZR.O) bankrupt operating unit need more time to resolve a dispute over the terms of their recovery, a lawyer said in court on Wednesday.
+CHICAGO (Reuters) - Bank lenders of Caesars Entertainment Corp's (CZR.O) bankrupt operating unit need more time to resolve a dispute over the terms of their recovery, a lawyer said in court on Wednesday.

 On Dec.
 6, the committee of bank lenders, which includes Blackstone Group LP's (BX.N) GSO Capital Partners, threatened to walk away from the reorganization plan, absent documentation ensuring part of their recovery.